-- This is false a random sample might, by chance, turn out to be anything but representative. - For example, a random sample of five people from a group might turn out to consist of the tallest five people in the group. - If you find a book or web page that gives this reason, apply some healthy skepticism to other things it claims.
+- This is false a random sample might, by chance, turn out to be anything but representative. - For example, a random sample of five people from a group might turn out to consist of the tallest five people in the group. - If you find a book or web page that claims that random samples are representative, apply some healthy skepticism to other things it claims!

-We will discuss later why random samples are important.
+We'll discuss later why random samples are important.